Table of Contents

 The majority of the suggested labels from a system with high recall but low accuracy are inaccurate when compared to the training labels.
 The reverse is true for a system that has high recall but low accuracy: it produces very few results, yet most of the labels match the training labels.
 The ideal system will provide numerous results, all of which will be accurately categorized, and have a high recall and accuracy.

 How do you get the precision-recall curve?
 You may get it by graphing the accuracy and recall values of the model as a function of the model’s confidence score threshold.
 In this case, precision is associated with correct prediction and shows to what extent the model’s positive predictions may be trusted.
 Recall, in turn, measures the model’s capacity to identify positive samples and demonstrates any predictions that a model shouldn’t have missed.
-Important note: precision and recall cannot be used independently of one another, which is why we use a curve.

 The reason for this is simple.
 When there’s a high recall but low accuracy, your model produces many false positives (negative samples are categorized as positive), even though it classifies the positive samples correctly.
 Conversely, with high accuracy but low recall, your model is only accurate when classifying samples as positive; but it might do so with only some of the positive samples.